Practical charismatic theology: Historical revival movements

 Historical revival movements such as the Azusa Street Revival and the Toronto Blessing have provided evidence that the church can have a greatly positive impact on society as a whole, not just from a religious perspective, but also in areas of compassion for the poor and accepting people of all races and beliefs.

 Society's impact on the Christian Church

-Large sections of society view the Christian church in a negative light and this has impacted the church in a negative way.
-As a result, church leaders retreated into the four walls of their buildings and stopped having the same level of impact they previously did.
-This led to the decline of Christianity impacting non-Christian culture in a positive way and brought about the reverse action of non-Christian culture having an impact on the church.
-All of this is likely a result of the church being known for what it is against and not for what it is for.
+Large sections of society view the Christian church negatively, and this has affected the church negatively.
+As a result, church leaders retreated into the four walls of their buildings and lost the same level of impact they had previously.
+This led to the decline of Christianity in the Western world, positively impacting non-Christian culture, and brought about the reverse: non-Christian culture having an impact on the church.
+All of this is likely a result of the church being known for what it is against, rather than for what it is for.
 Re-establishing the church's role in society has become the key element to changing this mindset.